EUU’s “UUA Ambassador”

-The Reverend Diane Rollert, Minister of the Unitarian Church of Montreal and theme speaker at our fall 2017 retreat, is the new UUA Ambassador to EUU.
-Rev. Rollert will visit EUU twice a year, in February and in June/July, for about 10 days each time.
+The Reverend Diane Rollert, Minister of the Unitarian Church of Montreal and theme speaker at our fall 2017 retreat, is the UUA’s Ambassador to EUU, visiting EUU twice a year, in February and in June/July, for about 10 days each time.

-During each visit, she will conduct two Sunday services (for two Fellowships).
-Visitors will be especially welcome at these services.
-During a visit, she is also willing to offer her expertise in counselling, conflict resolution, mentoring, officiating ceremonies, fellowship development and religious education.
+During each visit, Rev. Diane conducts two Sunday services (for two Fellowships).
+Visitors are especially welcome at these services.
+During a visit, she also offers her expertise in counseling, conflict resolution, mentoring, officiating ceremonies, fellowship development and religious education.
 She may meet with other fellowships during the week between services.